hydroperx/hydroperx/README.md

 # Whack

-[*Whack for ShockScript*](https://github.com/whackone) would be a platform for the development of rich internet applications.
+[*Whack engine*](https://github.com/whackengine) would be a platform for the development of rich internet applications.
 Its development has not been started.

 <img width="494" height="395" alt="1" src="https://github.com/user-attachments/assets/a1ac6659-fda5-4b1f-9483-309ddd46f3ac" />